pubstack/site-content-ccamacho/2017-12-17-care-lipo-batteries.md

 layout: post
 locale: en

-title: How to use and take care of our LiPo Batteries responsibly
+title: Care andd usage of Li-Po batteries

 # All content goes under this category in the URL to
 # reference blog posts or news.